AmpleForthGold/AmpleForthGold/README.md

 # The AmpleForthGold Project

-Synthetic Gold Using Ampleforth Technology.
+Synthetic Gold forged using Ampleforth technology.

 ## Project Goals
 AmpleForthGold is a decentralized elastic supply protocol based on the [*Ampleforth/uFragments*](https://github.com/ampleforth/uFragments) Implementation.
 It maintains a stable unit price by adjusting supply directly to and from wallet holders.
 You can read [**the Gold Paper**](https://github.com/AmpleForthGold/AmpleForthGold/blob/master/GoldPaper.md) for the motivation and a complete description of the protocol.